Years ahead in

 Sometimes, we’ll need all our companies in Melbourne for things like inductions, or the monthly advisory board meeting (which we like you to attend in person if possible).
 The good news is that we schedule social events around these dates so you can get to know our other portfolio founders at the same time.

 Unfortunately (and surprisingly), only 1 in 4 Aussie startups have an independent director.
 That’s not a great stat for early-stage companies who need to navigate some critical challenges.
 We're determined to skew those numbers in your favour by helping our portfolio companies appoint independent directors and/or an advisory board.

 Hailing from incredible careers, we have a real-world database of hundreds of experts across functional areas who we can connect you with to provide focused advice.

 Later stage investors consistently tell us that Skalata portfolio companies have stronger fundamentals than their peers – giving them an unfair competitive advantage, and naturally, making them more investable.

-If you successfully complete the program, you'll never need to look beyond Skalata's network for growth funding – whether you're raising in a year, or ten.
+And once you're in, you're in.
+You'll never need to look beyond Skalata's network for growth funding – whether you're raising in a year, or ten.
 We will make introductions, work with you to refine your pitch – anything we can do to help make your next round a success.

-Both during and after the program, you'll have access to our community of hundreds of founders and advisors via our Skalata community Slack channel.
+You'll have access to our community of hundreds of founders and advisors via our Skalata community Slack channel.
 If you need anything from a digital agency recommendation, to advice on where the best local cafe is to meet an investor, fire away.